pll25/iHack-2021/README.md

 At the end, I've spent few hours looking at all the files and subfolders.
 Trying so hard to get a flag that I've missed the obvious logo right in the first folder and spent like 2 hours on other files without seeing it.

-I guess this is what happens when your nose is too close to three, you don't see the whole forest...
+I guess this is what happens when your nose is too close to tree, you don't see the whole forest...
 But I really really needed this flag lol ! =)

 It was still a great challenge & A great day!
 Thank you all the organizers and I hope we see you at HackFest, or maybe before :)